himanshikh/heart2bot/README.md

 Conclusion

 This framework enables persona-aware, CoT-guided emotional support conversation generation on multiple datasets while remaining lightweight and deployable on a single GPU.
-It successfully balances interpretability, empathy, and computational efficiency, and serves as a foundation for future improvements using larger models or more diverse datasets.
+It successfully balances interpretability, empathy, and computational efficiency, serving as a foundation for future improvements using larger models or more diverse datasets.